navis-org/pymaid/docs/source/intro.rst

 Introduction
 ************
 This section will teach you the basics of how to use PyMaid.
-If you are impatient, check out the *Quickstart Guide* but I recommend having a look at the *Basics* too.
+If you are impatient check out the *Quickstart Guide* but I recommend having a look at the *Basics* too.

 Quickstart Guide
 ================